Secure IP Address Allocation at Cloud Scale

-We use \toolname to evaluate the security properties (adversarial ability to discover unique IPs and latent configuration) of our studied allocation policies and tenant/adversarial behaviors in settings representative of real cloud settings.
-This highlights the performance improvements of our proposed techniques, demonstrating that IP allocation policies can have a marked impact on the exploitability of vulnerabilities caused by IP address reuse.
-Indeed, our analysis shows that IP scan segmentation reduces adversarial success by up to \bestmtadvSegmentednewLatentConfsImprovementOvertagged{} compared to allocation policies from literature, and up to \bestmtadvSegmentednewLatentConfsImprovementOverrandom{} compared to the techniques deployed in practice.
-We further evaluate our model assumptions against real-world allocation traces, and by analyzing the distribution of latent configuration from an existing measurement study~\cite{pauley_measuring_2022}.
-In this way, we show that principled study of IP address allocation can lead to practical security improvement for public clouds.
+We use \toolname to evaluate the security properties (i.e., adversarial ability to discover unique IPs and exploitable configurations) of our studied allocation policies and tenant/adversarial behaviors in real cloud settings.
+Our analysis, spanning over 250 years of simulated IP address allocation, highlights the marked impact of IP allocation policies on the exploitability of IP address reuse.
+Indeed, our analysis shows that IP scan segmentation reduces adversarial success by \bestsynmtadvsegmentednewLatentConfsImprovementOverrandom{} over the IP allocation policies deployed by cloud providers, and by \bestsynmtadvsegmentednewLatentConfsImprovementOvertagged{} compared to prior explored techniques.
+Because our model concretely parallels the actual behavior of cloud providers and tenants, the techniques studied in this work can be directly implemented by providers to protect their customers and network resources.
+We have shared our findings with providers and release our models and policies as open source artifacts\footnote{\url{https://github.com/MadSP-McDaniel/eipsim/}} to support practical security of IP address allocation.

-We contribute the following: \begin{itemize} \item We propose a statistical model for tenant behavior and IP allocation policies. \item We implement a simulation of our model to evaluate pool policies, and tenant/adversarial behavior at cloud scale. \item We study a stronger IP scanning threat model than considered in prior works, modeling an adversary that is adaptive to pool policies. \item We present a new IP allocation policy, \textit{IP scan segmentation}, which heuristically segments the IP pool to prevent scanning. \item We evaluate our threat model and defense, showing the effectiveness of our model and new allocation technique. \item We validate our model assumptions by analyzing real-world allocation and configuration data. \end{itemize}
+IP address reuse poses a practical security concern, but principled study of new allocation techniques can lead to practical defenses, making this reuse less exploitable in practice.
+Our work provides such a defense, as well as a basis on which future research in IP allocation can be measured.

 {}